 No 3: Posteo, based in Germany, €1 per month

-The number one of this best free email account review is Tutanota.
-This mail provider lets you sign up for a free email address - without any hidden costs: Tutanota does not track you or abuses your data for advertisements.
-Tutanota focuses on security, privacy and open source.
+The number one of this review of best free email accounts is Tuta (formerly Tutanota).
+This mail provider lets you sign up for a free email address - without any hidden costs: Tuta Mail does not track you or abuses your data for advertisements.
+Tuta Mail focuses on security, privacy and open source.

-Privacy-friendly providers such as Tutanota are gaining in popularity and are mentioned in every good review about free email accounts.
+That's why privacy-friendly providers such as Tuta Mail are gaining in popularity and are mentioned in every good review about free email accounts.

-When more features are needed such as additional alias email addresses or custom domain support, the basic paid email account at Tutanota starts at €3 per month - a great deal, particularly for families.
-Both the paid plans and the free service from Tutanota benefit from the same security protocols, making it the best choice for all privacy-savvy users who want encrypted email by default, without having to take annoying additional steps.
+When more features are needed such as additional alias email addresses or custom domain support, the basic paid email account at Tuta Mail starts at €3 per month - a great deal, particularly for families.
+Both the paid plans and the free service from Tuta Mail benefit from the same security protocols, making it the best choice for all privacy-savvy users who want encrypted email by default, without having to take any extra steps.

-Tutanota has their app published on the open source app store F-Droid and does not use Google Push, which sets you completely free from Google.
-Tutanota also supports U2F for two-factor authentication, which is the most secure option for two-factor-authentication.
+Tuta Mail has their app published on the open source app store F-Droid and does not use Google Push, which sets you completely free from Google.
+Tuta Mail also supports U2F for two-factor authentication, which is the most secure option for two-factor-authentication.

-On top of the privacy and security focus, Tutanota is free from any ads.
-Here is a more detailed review of Tutanota email features.
+On top of the privacy and security focus, Tuta Mail is free from any ads.
+Here is a more detailed review of Tuta email features.

 Create a free email account now, guaranteed without any tracking and without ads!